ABandet/y86-in-js/app/README.md

 npm install
  ```

-You'll also need [TypeScript](https://www.typescriptlang.org/index.html), to build a part of the application, [Jison](https://zaa.ch/jison/docs/) to generate the HCL parser and [Browserify](http://browserify.org/) to bundle the JavaScript files on the client side.
+You'll also need [TypeScript](https://www.typescriptlang.org/index.html), to build a part of the application, [Browserify](http://browserify.org/) to bundle the JavaScript files on the client side and [Jison](https://zaa.ch/jison/docs/) to generate hcl2js and yas.

-Note that if you do not edit the HCL grammar, the parser will not have to be generated again and then you will not have to use **jison**.
+Note that if you do not edit the hcl2js or yas grammar, the parser will not have to be generated again and then you will not have to use **jison**.

 ```bash
 # TypeScript